polarspetroll/pswmanager/README.md

 simple and useful password keeper written in ruby.

 # How it works
-the program simply ask you for necessary data , and it will automatically sort your input data's in database.txt file
+the program simply ask you for necessary data , and it will automatically sort your input data's in database.db file
 # tip
 i'll recommend you to copy the program in a single usb stick and encrypt your disk to protect your data
 # why its useful